- B.A., Tel Aviv University, 1996

 - M.A., Princeton University, 2002

 - Ph.D., Princeton University, 2006

 My research and teaching interests include the 18th- and 19th-century novel, Romantic poetry, Irish and Scottish literature, the Scottish Enlightenment, nationalism in literature, and postcolonial theory.
-I am currently working on a manuscript on the centrality of the legal fiction of inheritance for the rise of the Scottish and Irish novel of the Romantic period, entitled Fiction of Inheritance: The Case of the British Novel, 1798-1832.
+I am currently working on a manuscript on the centrality of the legal fiction of inheritance for the rise of the Scottish and Irish novel of the Romantic period, entitled Disputed Titles: Inheritance and the Case of the British Novel, 1798-1832.

 "'Homage to the empty armour': Maria Edgeworth's Harrington and the Pathology of National Heritage."
 ELH 75 (Summer 2008): 439-69.

 "Displaying Ireland: Lady Morgan and the Politics of Spectacular Antiquarianism."
 Eire-Ireland 37 (2002): 169-87.